UCOL Wairarapa Campus

 Helping Community Groups

-Adopt a Kindy is a highly productive way for UCOL carpentry students to be involved in the community, while gaining valuable hands on experience in their chosen trade.
+Proceeds from our annual house build are donated to local charities.
+The house build is a productive way for UCOL construction students to contribute to their community while gaining valuable hands-on experience in their chosen trade.

-It is just one of many exciting teaching innovations across all UCOL Wairarapa programmes, where the students take their skills out into the community.
+It is just one of the many exciting teaching innovations across all UCOL Wairarapa programmes where the students take their skills out into the community.

 ||143-159 Chapel Street, Masterton 5810|